Yes, you read the title correctly. I’m giving you 5 reasons the 40mm is better than the 50mm.

-Please note that in comparing the 40mm to the 50mm, I am only comparing it to the Canon 50mm f/1.8.
+Please note that in doing a comparison of the 40mm vs. 50mm, I am only comparing it to the Canon 50mm f/1.8.
 I am not comparing it to the Canon 50mm f/1.4 or Canon 50mm f/1.2, both of which are much more expensive prime lenses, particularly the f/1.2.

 1. The build quality is better.